 Literature is the product of an individual and his time.
 Great literature, though, surpasses a given time period because it addresses the human condition.

 According to author Elizabeth Kantor, many universities no longer teach English literature but Marxism, feminism, and Freudian thought.
-She quoted one Arizona State University student as saying she “learned to ‘deconstruct the racist, misogynistic, homophobic subtext’ of the literature she studied.”
+She quoted one Arizona State University student saying she “learned to ‘deconstruct the racist, misogynistic, homophobic subtext’ of the literature she studied.”
 It sounds like they are pulling rabbits out of a hat, finding ideas that aren’t really there.

 During my senior research project class, the professor introduced us to Marxist, feminist, and a few other types of literary criticism for our information so we’d be aware of them as we embarked on our personal research.
 But they didn’t expect us to write that type of criticism.
-Kantor’s thesis is to demonstrate how English departments in the United States have run amok in political correctness and how such instruction denies students access to timeless truths that great literature of the English language can teach us all.
+Kantor’s thesis demonstrates how English departments in the United States have run amok in political correctness and how such instruction denies students access to timeless truths that great literature of the English language can teach us all.

 In Part I, Kantor provides an overview of the different periods of English literature with one chapter dedicated to the American canon.
 In a sidebar in each chapter, the author provides a brief list of recommended titles for the reader.
 In Part II, Kantor supplies one chapter on how the PC English professors suppress English literature and another chapter on what literature is for: “to teach and delight.”
-The author closes her book with Part III in which she teaches readers how to read great literature on their own.
+The author closes her book with Part III, in which she teaches readers how to read great literature on their own.
 This book includes endnotes and an index.
 And of course, as a PIG book, it is embellished with sidebars that jab at the politically correct world.

 Anyone who has a literature background, like me, or wants to dive into the classics but has always been afraid to, will enjoy Kantor’s easy-to-read style and unabashed criticism of the literary left.